notAI-tech/fastDeploy-site/docs/architecture.md

 3. Request/ response state handling, extras such as webhooks, are done independently via a index maintained in memory, and does not affect the inference performance.

+4. Why tmpfs and disk writes?
+    - Our empirical observation is that performance of tmpfs, redis is similar.
+    - In most of our experiments, even without using tmpfs (only disk writes) the performance was very good because of Linux kernel's caching.

 ## Advantages of this design

-1. fastDeploy is an end-to-end serving solution for any type of model that can benefit from batching.
+1. End-to-End serving with miniscule overhead.
     1. For example, to deploy a image classification model via tensorflow serving, image pre-processing steps have to performed separately.
-    2. this requires you to have different code for training and inference.
-    3. fastDeploy serves the entite Deep Learning system, including the lightweight preprocessing steps required.
+    2. this way, we can serve the entite Deep Learning system, including the lightweight preprocessing steps required.

 2. Features: supports sync, async apis, webhooks and file, json inputs, client side batching, server side batching.

 3. Supports all deep learning toolkits.
 (PyTorch, Tensorflow, Keras, Kaldi ..  all support batching.)

-3. Well tested and benchmarked.
-    1. By design, fastDeploy's serving performance will always be more than sequential predictions.
-    2. In all of our benchmarks, fastDeploy is significantly faster than tensorflow serving.

-4. Recipies.
-    1. We provide fastDeploy builds for various popular deep learning based libraries.
-    2. Most of the general use-cases are covered in our recipies and can be used as starting point for your builds.

-5. Training to Production pipelining as fast as possible.
-    1. With fastDeploy, you can put your latest DL model in production in just two commands.
-    2. Once built, the build image (docker image) can be re-used on any machine without re-installing or re-downloading the requirements.
+4. The only extra dependecies needed are the API server reqs.

 ## Disadvantages

 This design has two obvious disadvantages.

 1. docker supports `--tmpfs` only on linux.
-This means, fastDeploy's `/sync` will be very slow on mac and windows.
+This means, fastDeploy's `/sync` will be (very slightly) slower on mac and windows.
-    1. Because of this, fastDeploy is essentially limited to linux.
-    2. Note that, `/async` will work on all platforms as expected.
+    - "Slightly" because, all major kernels (linux, windows) implement disk caching very well.

 2. Horizontal Scaling and `/async`.
     1. Both `async`, `sync` work with horizontal and vertical scaling.
 But, `async` should only be used with webhooks if horizontally scaling.